OctopusDeploy/docs/docs/deployments/patterns/rollbacks/index.md

 The previous version of the code _should_ run fine if the table is left as-is.
 After all, the previous version of the code wasn't aware of that table, and won't try to reference it or insert data directly.
 However, what about any stored procedures or views that were changed to include columns from that new table?
 Will they return the same results if that table is empty?

+Restoring a back-up will also result in data loss, as any data changed since that backup will be lost.
+Restoring a database backup should be for disaster recovery or a last resort for a rollback.

+In the event you have a schema change in your database, we recommend rolling forward.

 ### Dependent Applications

 One of the primary goals of Service Oriented Architecture (SOA) and it's cousin Microservices is to loose coupling.
 Changes in one service shouldn't affect any dependent applications.
 While great in theory, the real-world is often messy, and coupling exists.
+Services and their clients have an implied, or explict data contract.
+If either the service or the client violate that contract a failure will occur.

 Imagine the scenario where a credit card service introduces a new endpoint your application depends on.
 If the latest version of the credit card service was rolled out, then rolled back after a few days, then that endpoint will no longer exist.
 Any functionality your application depends on from that service would start failing.

+In the event you made a contract change, we recommend rolling forward.

 ## Designing a Rollback Process

-Our default recommendation is to rollforward rather than rollback.
+Our default recommendation is to roll forward rather than rollback.
 In our experience, it causes much less user disruption, has fewer gotchas, and (generally) has a much higher chance of success.

 However, there are certain scenarios where a rollback is the best solution.
 Having the ability to rollback, even if rarely used, is a useful option.
 What you don't want is to make up your rollback process in the middle of an emergency.
 If you want to have the ability to rollback, start thinking about what that process should look like now.
 Below are some questions to help get you started.